SjoerdGuli/IER_2023/README.md

 **NOTE:** Please always run the scripts from the directory where this README file is in.
 This will make sure that the paths to the csv files with data will be correct.

+## Description of the project
+This Github repository is part of course ME41125 from the Master Robotics from the TU Delft.
+Different datasets are given to the students, they can choose which dataset they find interesting.
+In the end, a report has to be written about the dataset, containing a research question based on a research gap they have found.

+## Methodology
+The code was provided by the TU Delft.
+All data from 2022 and 2023 was deleted for this particular study.
+Actual step counts were added for each day and divided by seven (seven days in the week), to get the average steps a day.
+All other scripts will be explained in the instructions below.

 # Project Dependencies

 This project requires the following Python libraries: